y5j84/python-casino-game/README.md

 ##  🎯 How to Play
 1. Set your bet amount (minimum $5)
 2. Choose a game mode:
-High Roller: Roll higher than the dealer
+- High Roller: Roll higher than the dealer.
-Lucky 7: Roll exactly 7
+- Lucky 7: Roll exactly 7.
-Double Trouble: Roll matching dice
+- Double Trouble: Roll matching dice

 4. Watch the dice animation
 5. See if you win and track your balance!